AsusControlCenter/Software-Dispatch-Guide/README.md

 # Software-Dispatch-Guide
-ASUS Control Center provide various elastic methods to remote execute your command or install progress.
+ASUS Control Center provide various elastic methods to execute command or install progress on remote managed devices.
 Through this powerful method assist you reduce a lot of onsite install **application** time.
 (**application** itself have to support silent install command or accept unattend file)